YungPyung/neurotech-education/README.md

 # neurotech-education
-Interactive workshop notebooks for EEG data analysis, BCI applications, and more (NeuroTech @ UIUC)
+Interactive workshop notebooks for EEG data analysis, BCI applications, and more

+Samuel Kim
+VP of Internal Operations
+NeuroTech @ UIUC